davedittrich/attack_range_local/README.md

 - Splunk Server
 - Phantom Server

-Which can be added/removed/configured using [attack_range_local.conf](attack_range_local.conf).
 More machines such as Phantom, Linux server, Linux client, MacOS clients are currently under development.

 #### Logging
 The following log sources are collected from the machines: